Skip to content

 No. Georgia has no statewide point-of-sale septic inspection mandate, and Cherokee, Forsyth, and Hall counties do not impose one.
 Inspection requests almost always come from the lender: FHA, VA, and some conventional loans ask for a septic evaluation before closing.
 Forsyth County environmental health also offers a $100 performance evaluation.

 Nothing for homeowners.
-We are paid a referral fee by the professional we match you with, and this fee never increases the price you pay for your project.
+We are paid a referral fee by the professional we send your request to, and this fee never increases the price you pay for your project.
 The full explanation is on our how-we-make-money page.

 Start with one form